inrupt/docs-pod-browser/source/index.rst

      access your Pod, you will be asked to authorize "Inrupt PodBrowser".
 Click :guilabel:`Authorize`.

-If your Pod is hosted on ``https://pod-compat.inrupt.com``,
-  #.
-For the ID Provider, enter ``https://broker.pod-compat.inrupt.com``.

-  #.
-Enter your :guilabel:`Username` and :guilabel:`Password` and login.

-  #.
-If you have not previously authorized PodBrowser to
-     access your Pod, you will be asked to authorize "Inrupt PodBrowser".
-Click :guilabel:`Authorize`.

 If your Pod is hosted on ``https://inrupt.net``
    #.
 For the ID Provider, enter ``https://inrupt.net``.